WPManageNinja/wpsocialninja-docs/guide/custom-source/fluent-forms-custom-source.md

 ![The Social Ninja Rating field in the Fluent Forms editor](/guide/public/images/custom-source/fluent-forms-custom-source/create-form-1.webp)

-> For a complete step-by-step guide on creating your form and connecting it, please read our [documentation](guide/social-reviews/collect-woocommerce-custom-reviews-with-fluent-forms).

 ## Step 1: Create Your "Fluent Forms" Source

 First, you’ll need to create a dedicated source to receive your new form submissions.